ravendb/docs/version_3/docs/client-api/commands/how-to/compact-database.markdown

-# Commands: How to compact database?
+# Client API : Commands : How to compact database?

 TODO